THE RRG BEIT MIDRASH PROGRAM

 Rabbi Yonatan Udren, who joined the Beit Midrash Program in 2010, is originally from Ft.
 Lauderdale, Florida.
 He received his rabbinical ordination from Yeshivat Hamivtar under Rosh Kollel Rav Shuki Reich and Rabbi Shlomo Riskin.
 He also earned an MA in English Creative Writing from Bar Ilan University.

-Rabbi Yonatan has taught in many different formal and informal settings in Israel, including Yeshivat Orayta and Aardvark Israel.
-He is the creator of the Sparks from the Fire Podcast and is a frequent Times of Israel blogger.
+Rabbi Udren has taught in many different formal and informal settings in Israel and the US, including Yeshivat Orayta and Aardvark Israel.
+He is the creator of the Sparks from the Fire Podcast and is a Times of Israel blogger.

 Rabbi Yonatan lives in Beit El with his wife Dena and their five children.